N,N-dimethylformamidase

-Thus, the two substrates of this enzyme are N,N-dimethylformamide and H_{2}O, whereas its two products are dimethylamine and formate.
+It has been suggested that this enzyme could be a component of a biological system to remove dimethylformamide from industrial waste water.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N,N-dimethylformamide amidohydrolase.
-Other names in common use include dimethylformamidase, and DMFase.
-This enzyme participates in glyoxylate and dicarboxylate metabolism.
-It employs one cofactor, iron.
+Other names in use include dimethylformamidase, and DMFase.
+It is a non-heme iron protein.